Coventry Cat GroupSupport us

 Another project for 2020 is to provide an additional pen for our isolation (ISO) unit – we currently have two pens and a sterile kitchen and we need to expand the unit to three pens.
 Expansion of the ISO is identified as an area which is currently limiting our intake and is therefore of some urgency.
 The isolation unit enables us to manage cases of widespread infections amongst members of the same colony and prevents any cross infection with other cats.
 Cross infection is very harmful to the cats and drains our human and financial resources.
 A colony recently trapped alone could have filled our current facilities 3 times over.
 There are many examples of our success stories on our facebook page facebook.com/CoventryCatGroup/

 A project for 2021 is to construct a separate unit for mother cats and kittens to be built on our premises.
 The total cost for building the unit, fitting and equipping is estimated to be £25,000.
 In the year to October 2019 we took in 11 mums with 44 kittens between them, as well as 25 lone kittens.
 Main pens cannot house unvaccinated cats, and are not equipped for mums and kittens, because of high shelves and open plan pods.
 We need a safe, nurturing environment in a unit specifically geared towards providing the best care for mums and kittens.
-Our proposal is for 3 self-contained pods with an area furnished as a basic room is included, where kittens and mums can be socialised more effectively.
+Our proposal is for 3 self-contained pods with an area furnished as a basic room, where kittens and mums can be socialised more effectively.
 This room could also double for a critical care area, where a carer can sit in with them.
 There are many examples of our success stories on our facebook page facebook.com/CoventryCatGroup/